libp2p/docs/content/concepts/introduction/overview.md

   - "/introduction/what-is-libp2p"
 ---

-Welcome to the libp2p documentation portal!
+Welcome to the libp2p documentation site!

-The libp2p documentation portal aims to provide a comprehensive guide about libp2p.
+The libp2p documentation site aims to provide a comprehensive guide about libp2p.
-It covers the various components of libp2p, including supported transport protocols, nat traversal, peer discovery, and more.
+It covers the various modules of libp2p, including supported transport protocols,  secure channels, stream multiplexers, peer discovery, messaging, NAT traversal, and more.

-This portal is an essential resource for developers who want to learn about the capabilities and features of libp2p, as well as for those who are already familiar with libp2p and are looking for more advanced guidance.
+This site is an essential resource for developers who want to learn about the capabilities and features of libp2p, as well as for those who are already familiar with libp2p and are looking for more advanced guidance.
 Whether you are just getting started with P2P networking, or you are an experienced developer looking to